SeanBrock/codechal/README.md

 Project is using MongoDB for orders database.
 Appropriately named database will be created automatically on touch during $http.get...

-In terminal at project run npm install.
+In terminal at project root run npm install.

 Visit localhost:3001 in browser(built and tested in Chrome).